Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Introduction

-In this work, we aim to assess if the current natural language processing (NLP) models can serve the wide spectrum of moderation rules that exist.
-Beyond that, we aim to understand the gap for the existing NLP models to be effective in assisting moderators with a focus on the Reddit forum.
-In order to grasp what previous works have focused on in terms of model functions, we conduct a systematic \textit{model review} on Hugging Face (HF) to find models that are applicable to content moderation tasks.
-We use model review as opposed to literature review to review the functions of the developed models.
-Besides models with specific usage cases, we also assess general-purposed large language models' (LLMs) capability in covering various moderation rules.
-We evaluate GPT-4 and Llama-2 on a new evaluation dataset of moderation decisions from \textit{r/AskHistorians} that covers a wide range of rules.
+In this paper, we aim to assess to what extent current natural language processing (NLP) models can serve the wide spectrum of moderation rules so that they can be helpful in assisting moderators.
+First, to understand the functions previous automated content moderation models have focused on, we conduct a \textit{model review} on Hugging Face (HF) with rules from three subreddits as exemplars.
+This allows us to gauge the progress of past model developments in covering various moderation rules.
+We use model review as opposed to the more common literature review to gain a technical understanding of the existing models' functions.
+In addition to examining models that are built to handle specific tasks, we also assess so-called ``general-purposed'' large language models' (LLMs') capability in covering various moderation rules.
+We evaluate GPT-4 and Llama-2 on a new evaluation dataset that we collected, consisting of moderation decisions from \textit{r/AskHistorians} and covering a wide range of rules.
+Finally, using the models' performance on this new dataset as an empirical grounding, we conducted a survey study with active moderators from \textit{r/AskHistorians} ($N=11$).
+Through this survey study, we aim to gain insights into model users' perspectives on the performance requirements for useful moderation models on different rules.